 Historic Homes South Florida.

-Mediterranean Revival, Craftsman bungalows, Art Deco, and Florida vernacular homes in South Florida’s most storied neighborhoods — from West Palm Beach’s historic districts to Coral Gables and Coconut Grove.
+Mediterranean Revival, Craftsman bungalows, Art Deco, and Florida vernacular homes in South Florida’s most storied neighborhoods.
+From West Palm Beach’s historic districts to Coral Gables and Coconut Grove.

 South Florida’s golden-era architecture still stands.

-South Florida’s development boom of the 1920s left behind a remarkable architectural legacy — Mediterranean Revival mansions, Moorish-influenced commercial blocks, Craftsman bungalows, and Art Deco buildings that define the character of neighborhoods from West Palm Beach to Miami Beach.
+South Florida’s development boom of the 1920s left behind a remarkable architectural legacy, Mediterranean Revival mansions, Moorish-influenced commercial blocks, Craftsman bungalows, and Art Deco buildings that define the character of neighborhoods from West Palm Beach to Miami Beach.
 Historic districts protect these properties through local designation, ensuring the neighborhood character is preserved while still allowing appropriate renovation.
 Buyers of historic properties benefit from unique character, established tree canopy, walkable urbanism, and in many cases, access to historic preservation tax incentives.
-Our agents are experienced in the unique considerations of historic property purchases — from certificate of appropriateness requirements to renovation permitting in designated districts.
+Our agents are experienced in the unique considerations of historic property purchases.
+From certificate of appropriateness requirements to renovation permitting in designated districts.

-Local Historic Designation — What It Means
+Local Historic Designation: What It Means

 Properties in locally-designated historic districts require a Certificate of Appropriateness (COA) from the Historic Preservation Board before exterior renovations, additions, or demolition.
 Interior renovations typically do not require COA approval.
-COA requirements are designed to ensure renovations remain compatible with the historic character of the district — not to prevent owners from improving their properties.
+COA requirements are designed to ensure renovations remain compatible with the historic character of the district.
+Not to prevent owners from improving their properties.
 Understanding the review process before purchase helps set realistic renovation timelines.

 Historic Preservation Tax Benefits